Johhed15/Advanced-ML/README.md

 # Advanced-ML
-Labs from Advanced Machine Learning course
+Labs from a Advanced Machine Learning course

 ## LAB 1